micahwierenga/creating-shell-scripts/README.md

 ## Other Programming languages

 As mentioned before, writing shell scripts can be done in just about every programming language.
-For example, if you'd like to create one in JavaScript, you can use the `process.argv` variable and you don't even need to import anything.
+For example, if you'd like to create one in JavaScript, you can use the `process.argv` variable and you don't even need to import any libraries or packages.